How do I select or highlight multiple files?

 When in Microsoft Windows or any GUI operating system you may need to select multiple files to copy, delete, or move them.
 Below are some of the different methods of how to select multiple files in a GUI operating system.

-Microsoft Windows users can also follow the below steps to select all the files in the current directory.
+Microsoft Windows users can also follow the steps below to select all the files in the current directory.

 - Click Edit from the top of the window.